Dry Needling Treatments In Fargo

 Unfortunately, dry needling is generally not covered by insurance.
 The assessment and adjustment often done in conjunction with needling is typically covered.

-Risks of the Procedure:
+Risks of the Dry Needling Procedure:

 Every medical treatment includes possible side effects and complications.
 While rare, these must be considered prior to giving verbal consent for treatment:

-- Dry needling may cause post-needling soreness.
+- It may cause post-needling soreness.

-- Anytime a needle is used there is risk of infection.
+- Anytime a needle is used there is a risk of infection.
 Your doctor is certified in dry needling and will take precautions to minimize risk.
 Infections are extremely rare as we use only new, disposable, and sterile needles.

 - A needle may be placed inadvertently in a superficial artery or vein, causing a small drop of blood and bruise to develop.
 This is only of concern if you are taking blood thinners.